DHay10/SysDev_ProjectF22/Meetings_Report.md

 Deciding the way of Communication used | Done | 1 minute Deciding which tools is going to be used | Done | 15 minutes Deciding the meeting times | Done | 5 minutes
-Deciding the types of project | Done | 10 minutes Deciding the types of client & potential clients | Done | 15 minutes
+Deciding the types of project | Done | 5 minutes Deciding the types of client & potential clients | Done | 15 minutes
-Allocation of tasks for next meeting | Done | 10 minutes
+Allocation of tasks for next meeting | Done | 10 minutes Next Meeting Scheduling | Done | 5 minutes

 ### **Decisions**